draeder/primegen/README.md

 # Primeget (WIP)
 ## Generates prime numbers algorithmically

 Primeget is a prime number generator combined with a prime checking method to discard non-primes.
-It is capable of generating primes between a given range.
+It is capable of generating primes from a given range.

 Generating the primes in `n = 9_000_000_000_000_000` to `z = 9_000_000_000_001_000` takes approximately ~29s.